On this Day in History ... 27 January

 On 27 Jan 1859 Wilhelm Hohenzollern was born to Frederick III King Prussia (age 27) and Victoria Empress Germany Queen Consort Prussia (age 18) at Crown Prince's Palace, Berlin.
 He a grandson of Queen Victoria of the United Kingdom.

 After 27 Jan 1877.
-Church of St Mary East Raynham [Map].
+Church of St Mary, East Raynham [Map].
 Memorial to Elizabeth Jane Stuart (deceased), John Villiers Stuart Townshend 5th Marquess Townshend (age 45) and Nicholas Townshend Durham.

-Elizabeth Jane Stuart: On 18 Jul 1803 she was born to George Stuart (age 23).
-On 18 Aug 1825 John Townshend 4th Marquess Townshend (age 27) and Elizabeth Jane Stuart (age 22) were married.
-On 27 Jan 1877 Elizabeth Jane Stuart (age 73) died.
+Elizabeth Jane Stuart: On 18 Jul 1803 she was born to George Stuart.
+On 18 Aug 1825 John Townshend 4th Marquess Townshend and she were married.
+On 27 Jan 1877 Elizabeth Jane Stuart died.

-Nicholas Townshend Durham: He was born to James Cunninghame Durham and Agnes Elizabeth Audrey Townshend.
+Nicholas Townshend Durham: he was born to James Cunninghame Durham and Agnes Elizabeth Audrey Townshend.
 He a great x 3 grandson of King William IV of the United Kingdom.
 On 17 Mar 1943 Nicholas Townshend Durham was killed in action at the Battle of the Mareth Line.

-Times Newspaper Marriages.
+The Times.
 28 Jan 1937.
 The Duke Of Norfolk And Miss Strutt.

-Princess Alice Countess Athlone (age 53) and Major-General the Earl of Athlone (age 63), and Prince Arthur of Connaught (age 54) were present yesterday afternoon at the marriage at Brompton Oratory of the Duke of Norfolk, Premier Peer and Hereditary Earl Marshal of England, and the Hon.
+Princess Alice Countess of Athlone (age 53) and Major-General the Earl of Athlone (age 63), and Prince Arthur of Connaught (age 54) were present yesterday afternoon at the marriage at Brompton Oratory of the Duke of Norfolk, Premier Peer and Hereditary Earl Marshal of England, and the Hon.
 Lavinia Mary Strutt (age 20), only daughter of Lord Belper (age 53) and the Countess of Rosebery (age 44).

 The Oratory was decorated with four large stands of flowers, placed at the chancel steps.
 They were in mixed shades of red and included amaryllis lilies, poinsettia, anthuriums, roses, carnations, and red leaves.
 While the guests were arriving the organist played Mendelssohn's Allegretto from the Fourth Sonata, Elgar's Allegro Maestoso from the First Sonata, and the prelude and fugue in E flat, and the organ choral "Mortify us by Thy Goodness" by J. S. Bach.

 The bride (age 20) arrived with her father, Lord Belper (age 53), and was loudly cheered by the crowd outside the Oratory, who broke through the police cordon.
 She walked up the nave to Handel's March from the Occasional Oratorio, and was met by Father Talbot and Father John Cuddon.
 Miss Strutt (age 20) wore a classically simple dress of silver lame, cut on straight sheath lines with long tight sleeves and a high round roll collar.
 The skirt just touched the ground and was continued at the back to form a long square train.
 She wore a girdle of silver cord knotted in front.
 Her long veil of white tulle fell from a simple coronet of orange-blossom and green leaves, and she carried a sheaf of arum lilies.
 She was followed by six little pages-Robin Herbert, Timothy Hunloke, Bob McCreery, John Scrope, George Vivian-Smith, and Michael Watt; and by six bridesmaids-Lady Katharine (age 25) and Lady Winefride Howard (age 23) (sisters of the bridegroom), Lady Anne Bridgeman (age 23), the Hon.
 Pamela Digby (age 16), Miss Gillian Drummond, and Miss Nancy Malcolmnson.
 The bridegroom's (age 28) racing colours, pale blue and scarlet, were introduced into the dresses and suits of the attendants.
 The pages were in pale blue satin suits piped with scarlet, and the bridesmaids wore dresses of sky-blue corded crepe, with touches of scarlet at the waistline.
 They had high rounded necklines with long bell sleeves and their headdresses of red bavardia were massed in front.
 They carried bouquets of red flowers, including tulips, amaryllis lilies, carnations, and euphorbia.
 The bridegroom gave them brooches showing his and his bride's initials in rubies and diamonds.
-The Earl of Eldon (age 37) was best man.NOTEXT
+The Earl of Eldon (age 37) was best man.

 The marriage service was very short and non-choral, as the bride (age 20) is not a Roman Catholic.
 After they had plighted their troth Father Ronald Knox gave an address from the centre of the transept.
 The bride (age 20) and bridegroom (age 28) remained kneeling at the chancel steps, facing the altar.
-They then went in procession to the vestry, where the registrar, Mr. J. P. Bond, conducted the civil ceremony.NOTEXT
+They then went in procession to the vestry, where the registrar, Mr. J. P. Bond, conducted the civil ceremony.

 Afterwards the bride (age 20) and bridegroom (age 28) left for 38, Mayfair (the residence of the Earl of Rosebery (age 55)), where the Countess of Rosebery (age 44) held a reception.
-The bride (age 20) went away for the honeymoon in a dress of black and red shot silk taffeta, under a broadtail coat with a fur cap to match.NOTEXT
+The bride (age 20) went away for the honeymoon in a dress of black and red shot silk taffeta, under a broadtail coat with a fur cap to match.

 Among those present at the Oratory were: